17 Beyond The Machine: From designing better organisations to discovering what design can’t solve

 Quick Summary

-What we have been calling so far since launching The Beyond Hierarchy Project is evolving itself — with a broader frame and new name: Beyond The Machine.
+What we have been calling The Beyond Hierarchy Project since its launch in September 2025 is evolving—expanding its scope and adopting a new name: Beyond The Machine.
 "Beyond hierarchy" names one structure we need to move past.
 "Beyond the machine" names the entire paradigm: the mechanistic worldview that treats organisations as things to be designed, engineered, and controlled — whether from above or from within.
-When we let go of the machine metaphor, something else becomes possible — not a better-designed organisation, but a living system that can sense, respond, and evolve in an adaptive relationship with its environment.
+When we let go of the machine metaphor, something else becomes possible — not a better design, but an encounter with the questions that design was never built to answer.

 In this article: